 And a common cause of a hormone imbalance is stress.
 Even going through menopause can be a stressor.
 The most common way conventional medicine addresses these issues is by means of HRT or hormone pellet therapy.

-An image of a woman laying on the couch with a fan in her handYour Hormone Circuit is part of your bodyā€™s NeuroEndoMetabolic (NEM) stress response.When stress kicks in and activates your NEM, you see a marked increase in stress hormone production.
+Your Hormone Circuit is part of your body’s NeuroEndoMetabolic (NEM) stress response.When stress kicks in and activates your NEM, you see a marked increase in stress hormone production.
 This is perfectly normal and usually abates once the stressor passes.
 But with continuous stress, you see a continuous NEM response and thus a continuous higher stress hormone production.

 Unfortunately, a continuously higher stress hormone production results in the overuse of key precursor hormones.
 This, in turn, results in less of these hormones being available for other much-needed hormones.
 Most of the precursor hormone pregnenolone, for example, may be used for cortisol, the stress hormone, instead of to produce needed estrogen or progesterone.
 Some of the symptoms associated with this include estrogen imbalance, fertility issues, fatigue, mental health issues like depression or anxiety, and weight gain.
-This condition is known as Adrenal Fatigue Syndrome.
+This condition is known as Adrenal Fatigue.

 Going through menopause, something which does put some stress on your body, has many of the same symptoms.
 Menopause and adrenal fatigue have many similar symptoms.
 By addressing hormone issues for both, we may find improvements in both conditions.